FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture/high-level-architecture.md

 ### **Technical Summary**

 RogueLearn will be implemented as a cloud-native, multi-repository application.
 It features a decoupled frontend built with Next.js, interactive "Boss Fights" built with **Unity WebGL**, and a microservices-based backend using **.NET 8** and **Go**.
 The system is deployed on Vercel and Azure Container Apps.
 Communication is handled by a RESTful API Gateway and a real-time SignalR hub for interactive features.
 The architecture supports AI-powered quest generation, social collaboration, competitive Duels, and code-grading battles.
-Data is persisted in a Supabase PostgreSQL database, with authentication managed by Clerk.
+Data, storage, and authentication are consolidated and managed within a **Supabase** project.

 ### **Platform and Infrastructure Choice**